 • Identify and address gaps in service provision with regard to evidence available on the extent, and specific location, of illicit drug use in the region.

-The staff team is headed up by Brid Walsh, Regional Coordinator, with a small dedicated team made up of the Rehab Coordinator, Louise McCulloch, Family Support Specialist (Siobhan Maher), Administrators (p/t) Karen Reid and Shirley Groves.
+The staff team is headed up by Brid Walsh, Regional Coordinator, with a small dedicated team made up of the Rehab Coordinator (Louise McCulloch), Family Support Specialist (Siobhan Maher), Finance Support Administrator (p/t) (Shirley Groves), Health Promotion and Training Coordinator (Richie Stafford), and Family Support Worker (James Joyce).

 Part of our work is to commission services to help us address drug and alcohol problems in our area.
 The TF receives funding from the Department of Health, Drugs Programme’s Unit, which we allocate to different projects every year.